orhantoy/web-dev-rooms/installations.md

 Environment variables are used for working with sensitive data like passwords and usernames.

-Fx connecting to a database, we dont want to commit the code that shows our password.
+Fx connecting to a database, we don't want to commit the code that shows our password.
 Therefore we use environment variables instead.
-The `.env` **SHOULD NEVER** be commited!!!!
+The `.env` **SHOULD NEVER** be committed!!!!
 Therefore it is in the `.gitignore` file (ignored by git).

 Here is how to get started with the `.env` file